NoCheatPlus/Docs/Development/bip/bip-3.16.1-and-later.md

     * Fight.NoSwing: Patch up first attack always triggering.
     * Include soil and grass path in the multi client protocol block shape patch (blind, with lily pad).
     * Attempt to skip Inventory.Open for NPCs in general.
+    * Define all the default child permissions within plugin.yml (check .silent, command filter).
+* Incompatible
+    * MC 1.6.4 and older: Old versions of ProtocolLib might be incompatible (Temporary players vs. getUniqueId).
 * Internals
     * [BREAKING] Don't allow removal of PlayerData for online players.
     * Other fixes: Disable multi protocol patch with unit tests.
 Fix Activation return types.
     * [BREAKING] Slight overhaul of check type hierarchy and utilities (No freely definable check types yet.).
     * [BREAKING] Use a new internal event registry, to allow control of processing order, as well as unregistering events.
     * [BREAKING] Always use permission subscriptions for notifications.
 Might lead to notifications missing, if a permission plugin somehow bypasses the subscription mechanics.
 Removes PermStateReceiver and related internals.
-    * Define all the default child permissions within plugin.yml (check .silent, command filter).
+    * [BREAKING] New implementation of exemption handling (basic internals: consistency within thread-context, thread-safe access, mimic legacy behavior).
+    * [BREAKING] (I)WorldDataManager stores all sorts of per-world (-per-check-type) things (to be continued).
+    * [BREAKING] (I)PlayerDataManager stores per player data (including config cache, debug flags, exemptions).
+    * [BREAKING] (I)PlayerData holds a cache for per player configuration and data.